tamunoWoks/drivers_assessment/README.md

 15. The term **"over-driving"** your headlights at night mean:
     **= The driver is travelling at a speed which would not permit them to see an object in time to stop.**
 ---
+16. Under the Graduated Driver Licensing program, a driver will receive 2 demerits:
+    **= **